Royal Rumble (2016): Main event

 The main event was the 30-man Royal Rumble match for the WWE World Heavyweight Championship.
 WWE World Heavyweight Champion Roman Reigns and Rusev began the match as the number one and number two entrants, respectively.
 After Reigns eliminated Rusev, AJ Styles entered at number three, marking Styles's WWE pay-per-view debut, and eliminated the next entrants, Tyler Breeze and Curtis Axel, the latter of who was attacked by Erick Rowan a year earlier.
-On orders of WWE chairman Vince McMahon, the League of Nations pulled Reigns out of the ring and attacked him, where Rusev performed a Running Splash on Reigns through a broadcast table, causing an injured Reigns to be taken backstage.
+On orders of WWE chairman Vince McMahon, the League of Nations (Sheamus, Rusev, and Alberto Del Rio) pulled Reigns out of the ring and attacked him, where Rusev performed a Running Splash on Reigns through a broadcast table, causing an injured Reigns to be taken backstage.

 As the match continued, Braun Strowman eliminated Kane and Big Show.
 Kevin Owens eliminated AJ Styles but was later eliminated by Sami Zayn, who was a surprise entrant at number twenty.
 Brock Lesnar eliminated Jack Swagger and three members of the Wyatt Family: Erick Rowan, Luke Harper, and Braun Strowman.
 When Bray Wyatt entered, The Wyatt Family attacked Lesnar again and eliminated him from the match.
 Whilst Sheamus entered, Reigns attacked him with a Superman Punch before returning to the match.
 Reigns then eliminated The Miz and Alberto Del Rio.

 At number thirty, Triple H, who had been inactive since being attacked by Roman Reigns at TLC, made his return and eliminated Dolph Ziggler.
 Sheamus performed a Brogue Kick on Wyatt and, together with Triple H, eliminated Wyatt.
 Chris Jericho was eliminated by Dean Ambrose.
 Sheamus attempted another Brogue Kick on Ambrose; however, Ambrose countered and Sheamus fell onto the ring apron.
 Reigns eliminated Sheamus after a Superman Punch only for Triple H to eliminate him.
 After a back-and-forth shuffle, Triple H eliminated Ambrose, resulting in Triple H winning his second Royal Rumble and becoming WWE World Heavyweight Champion for the ninth time, and a 14-time World Champion overall.